What are Performance Metrics Examples?

 Leaders work on understanding and improving the system through performance metrics or measures.
 Anytime I bring up the question of measures, people always ask “what’s a good measure?”
 The answer is, it depends on the type of business you operate.
 But it always starts with your purpose — what are you in business to do?

 There are really three types of businesses you can operate: manufacturing without research and design, manufacturing with research and design, or a service organization.
 Each one differs in the type of measures that are needed to manage performance metrics.

 The first speed and flow metric for most is inventory turns, which is a composite measure of your purchasing, manufacturing, and sales/marketing cycles.
 Composite measures are great for bringing together three core areas of the manufacturing business model.
 The only way to drive inventory down (increase turns) is by eliminating delays, bottlenecks, and inefficient processes.

 How long is your order-to-delivery cycle?
-I have found it pretty common for companies to have a five-, eight- or 15-day order-to-delivery cycle yet their manufacturing process is simple enough that product can be made in less than day.
+I have found it pretty common for companies to have a five-, eight- or 15-day order-to-delivery cycle yet their manufacturing process is simple enough that product can be made in less than one day.
 What makes up the rest of the delays?
-Information flows.
+Information flows no doubt.

 If you are a manufacturer that performs research and design, then you should add accuracy & customer value to your inventory turns and order-to-delivery measures.
 This will introduce an important measure for designing to customer requirements (accuracy) in a cost effective manner (customer value).

 Service organizations usually do not have inventory.
 But they do have order-to-delivery times, and accuracy & customer value measures.
 Focus on end-to-end times for the service process in question.
 How long a service takes, from end-to-end, is a crucial measure of a service organization’s performance.

 Most companies can also benefit by developing metrics for customer demand, internal capacity to meet demand, and process capabilities (predictability of performance).
 Notice we have not talked about measure for revenue (management’s vanity), profit (management’s pride), or cash-flow (managements life blood).